eagle840/killercoda-labs/workInProgress/Ruby_on_Rails/step3.md

 # Step 3  Routing and Views

+Add view (by default) are created with the templating engine ERB (check)

 Sure!
 Here's an example code snippet for Section 3, along with a description of each step:

 Step 1: Understanding the routing mechanism in Rails